rajaganaa/rajaganaa.github.io/index.md

       <p>
         I am an <strong>AI/ML Engineer</strong> specialising in LLMs, Agentic AI, RAG pipelines, and multi-agent systems.
-After nine years as a practising electrical engineer, I made a deliberate leap into AI in 2023 — and spent the next two years proving it was the right decision.
+After nine years as a practising electrical engineer, I made a deliberate leap into AI in 2023 — and in May 2026 graduated with
+        <strong>M.Tech in Artificial Intelligence (CGPA 9.6/10)</strong> from SRM Institute, proving
+        it was the right decision.
       </p>
       <p>